hb3b/foxpass-radius-proxy/README.md

 ===
 Create a Radius Client (on this page: https://www.foxpass.com/settings/radclients/) from the proxy's *public* ip address.
 Note the shared secret.

-Configure your endpoint to point to this server's IP address (usually the internal address) on pot 1812, using the shared secret from above.
+Configure your endpoint to point to this server's IP address (usually the internal address) on port 1812, using the shared secret from above.

 Linux (Ubuntu)
 =====